glovise15/MasterThesis/README.md

 ## Doubts
 I haven't really thought about how to implement the filter feature, I have to look into it a bit more (Mastodon's API seems to also be using a filter, I plan on doing some research on that).

 Whenever someone want to see the whole inbox of an actor we can either aggregate all the data in the databases of the Inbox's set of service for that actor or we can have the service InboxCollection which is a redudant database storing all the activities received by that actor.
 I'm not sure which of these two solutions is the best.

+The userinterface can either be subscribed to event store or the outbox's set of service can be responsible for sending the new data.